 6. How to Save the File

 To save the file, head over to File > Save As … to save the file as an Adobe Illustrator file.
 If you wish to save as a JPEG or other image file format, head over to File > Export and choose the format.
 Feel free to check Use Artboards if you have placed elements outside of your artboard in the document.
 Click Export.

 Congratulations!
 You've Finished This Adobe Illustrator Blend Tool Tutorial!

 In this Adobe Illustrator Blend Tool tutorial, we’ve paired an easy-to-use tool with lettering to create an intertwined look.
 Today we’ve learned to:

 - Use the Blend Tool to create a gradient-style pen stroke.

 - Replace the spine of an object with a blended element.

-- Add shadow to create a sense of dimension in the artwork.
+- Add a shadow to create a sense of dimension in the artwork.

-If you liked this tutorial you might like these:
+If you liked this Blend Tool Illustrator tutorial, you might like these resources: